hl2vr/hl2vr.github.io/_pages/faq.md

 ---

+*Can it run standalone on the Quest?*

+Unfortunately no, a PC is required to play this mod.
+You can of course use (Air) Link or Virtual Desktop to play it with your Quest, but it will not run standalone.

+While the Quest 2 hardware might be powerful enough to run Half-Life 2, in theory, there is no legally available Android port of the Source engine available that would be required to make it run on the headset directly.

+---

 *What movement options are available?*

 The mod features smooth locomotion, where the direction of motion can be configured to